CarsonScott/Foundations-of-Knowledge/README.md

 # Foundations of Knowledge

-A theoretical outline of knowledge representation using patterns of change as a fundamental building-block for memory.
+A metaphysical theory of knowledge based on patterns of change.

 ## 1. Objects and Properties